 Will Marquette help me book a flight to my program?

-No, you are responsible for all travel to and from your program location.
+Depending on the program, you may be responsible for travel to and from your program location.
 This includes short-term and faculty-led programs as well.

 Where can my parents get more information about my study abroad experience?